scaffold-eth/scaffold-eth/packages/eth-dev/src/components/levels/DecentralizedStakingApp/components/ChallengeWindow/Introduction.md

-## 🚩 Challenge 2: 🏵 Token Vendor 🤖

-> 🤖 Smart contracts are kind of like "always on" *vending machines* that **anyone** can access.
-Let's make a decentralized, digital currency.
-Then, let's build an unstoppable vending machine that will buy and sell the currency.
-We'll learn about the "approve" pattern for ERC20s and how contract to contract interactions work.

-> 🏵 Create `YourToken.sol` smart contract that inherits the **ERC20** token standard from OpenZeppelin.
-Set your token to `_mint()` **1000** (\* 10 \*\* 18) tokens to the `msg.sender`.
-Then create a `Vendor.sol` contract that sells your token using a payable `buyTokens()` function.

-> 🎛 Edit the frontend that invites the user to `<input\>` an amount of tokens they want to buy.
-We'll display a preview of the amount of ETH (or USD) it will cost with a confirm button.

-> 🔍 It will be important to verify your token's source code in the block explorer after you deploy.
-Supporters will want to be sure that it has a fixed supply and you can't just mint more.
+## 🥩 Decentralized Staking App

+> 🦸 A superpower of Ethereum is allowing you, the builder, to create a simple set of rules that an adversarial group of players can use to work together.
+In this challenge, you create a decentralized application where users can coordinate a group funding effort.
+If the users cooperate, the money is collected in a second smart contract.
+If they defect, the worst that can happen is everyone gets their money back.
+The users only have to trust the code.

+> 🏦 Build a `Staker.sol` contract that collects **ETH** from numerous addresses using a payable `stake()` function and keeps track of `balances`.
+After some `deadline` if it has at least some `threshold` of ETH, it sends it to an `ExampleExternalContract` and triggers the `complete()` action sending the full balance.
+If not enough **ETH** is collected, allow users to `withdraw()`.

+> 🎛 Building the frontend to display the information and UI is just as important as writing the contract.
+The goal is to deploy the contract and the app to allow anyone to stake using your app.
+Use a `Stake(address,uint256)` event to <List/> all stakes.

-> 🌟 The final deliverable is an app that lets users purchase your ERC20 token, transfer it, and sell it back to the vendor.
-Deploy your contracts on your public chain of choice and then `yarn build` and `yarn surge` your app to a public web server.
+> 🌟 The final deliverable is deploying a Dapp that lets users send ether to a contract and stake if the conditions are met, then `yarn build` and `yarn surge` your app to a public webserver.
 Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!

-> 💬 Meet other builders working on this challenge and get help in the [Challenge 2 telegram](https://t.me/joinchat/IfARhZFc5bfPwpjq)!
+> 💬 Meet other builders working on this challenge and get help in the [Challenge 1 telegram](https://t.me/joinchat/E6r91UFt4oMJlt01)!

-🧫 Everything starts by ✏️ Editing `YourToken.sol` in `packages/hardhat/contracts`
+🧫 Everything starts by ✏️ Editing `Staker.sol` in `packages/hardhat/contracts`